 Serving Patients in Calabasas, Hidden Hills, Encino, Tarzana, West Hills, Woodland Hills, Westlake Village, Agoura Hills, Bell Canyon, Thousand Oaks and the greater Los Angeles area.

 In southern California another frequently performed surgery is ethnic rhinoplasty.
 This type of procedure provides additional challenges to preserve the characteristic features of the nose while refining other areas.
 Often this requires a combination of both reduction and augmentation rhinoplasty.
-During a consultation, Dr. Hershcovitch can explain and demonstrate the proposed changes to the nose and partner with the patient to achieve the optimal result for the patient.
+During a consultation, we can explain and demonstrate the proposed changes to the nose and partner with the patient to achieve the optimal result for the patient.

 Open and Closed Rhinoplasty

 The rhinoplasty surgery can be performed using two major approaches.
 The first is called the closed approach or endonasal approach.
 With the endonasal approach there are no incisions on the outside of the nose.
 All the work is done from the inside.
-This is Dr. Hershcovitch’s approach of choice for a primary hump removal.
+This is our approach of choice for primary hump removal.
 The advantages of the endonasal approach include less swelling, faster recovery and shorter procedure.

 After Your Nose Surgery

 Immediately following your surgery we will observe you as you wake up from the anesthesia while making sure you are comfortable and under medical supervision.
 Once you are feeling better, medically stable and awake enough from the anesthesia you will be released to go home.
 You will need to have a driver to take you home as you will not be able to drive yourself.
 If you had general anesthesia during your nasal surgery we strongly recommend you have someone stay with you overnight to make sure you are comfortable.